alaffin12/stackedit/Bastion.md

 Upgrades: Arcane Study
 *Empower Arcane Focus.* An arcane spell-caster receives a +1 or +2 bonus to spell save DCs and attack rolls for the next week.
 Costs 10 gp for +1 and 100 gp for +2.
 *Spell Research.* Creates a random scroll, which will be waiting at the bastion to be picked up when the party next returns.
 Costs 8 x 2.6^Spell Level per scroll.
+*Reincarnate.* As per the spell, save that it does not require contact with the dead humanoid or some part of the dead humanoid - rather it requires a deep knowledge of the dead humanoid (PCs have this connection with other PCs).
+Costs 1000 gp.
 *Magical Services.* Sell magical services to the community.
 Offsets the cost of upkeep.
 Earns 20 gp